yashwanthmandali17/python_full_stack_project/README.md

 ## Common Issues

 ## Future Enhancements
--Notifications – Email or SMS reminders for upcoming bookings.
+- **Notifications** – Email or SMS reminders for upcoming bookings.
--Booking History – Users can see past and future bookings.
+- **Booking History** – Users can see past and future bookings.
--Admin Dashboard – Manage slots and monitor all bookings.
+- **Admin Dashboard** – Manage slots and monitor all bookings.
--Responsive UI – Mobile-friendly interface with calendar or slot list.
+- **Responsive UI** – Mobile-friendly interface with calendar or slot list.
+- **Generate reports** - Total bookings per day/week, popular hours.

 ## Support
 if you encounter any issues or have questions: